InverterNetwork/contracts/docs/src/modules/authorizer/role/AUT_Roles_v2.md

 #### Role revoking

-A role can be revoked from an address by calling therevokeRole function.
+A role can be revoked from an address by calling the revokeRole function.
 The function takes the following parameters:

 - The role id of the role to revoke
 - The address to revoke the role from